asnasc-ime/nestopia/README.md

 ***DISCLAIMER:*** This fork is intended for ***EDUCATIONAL PURPOSES ONLY*** and is not supported for anything else.

-If you want Mesen for gaming, use the official, supported, version, linked below!
+If you want Nestopia for gaming, use the official, supported, version!

 ## About
 This project is a fork of the original Nestopia source code, plus the